Pear Sangria Recipe: Spiced Ginger Fall Cocktail

-When the leaves start to turn and sweater season rolls in, I start dreaming of cozy cocktails that feel like a hug in a glass—and this Spiced Pear & Ginger Sangria is just that.
-It’s the kind of festive sip that instantly warms up a room and makes everything feel a little more special, whether you’re hosting a weekend get-together or just treating yourself after a long week.
-Trust me, this one’s got all the sparkle and spice you need to kick off fall in style.
+When the leaves start to turn and sweater season rolls in, I start dreaming of cozy cocktails that feel like a hug in a glass, and this spiced pear sangria is exactly that.
+It is the kind of festive sip that instantly warms up a room and makes everything feel a little more special, whether you are hosting a weekend get-together or simply treating yourself after a long week.
+Sweet pears, cozy baking spices, and a bright zing of ginger come together into something that tastes like autumn in every single glass.

 Why You’ll Love This Recipe